Desolation Canyon South Fork – Death Valley National Park

 next arrow

-A short hike up a trailless desert canyon between badland hills.
+A short hike up a trailless desert canyon between badland hills that beings at the same parking area as the main fork of Desolation Canyon.

 View Rating: 2.0 out of 5.0 starsAuthor’s Rating: 1.0 out of 5.0 stars